Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Xanax is considered a CNS (central nervous system) depressant, which slows brain activity, causing the body to relax.
 When taking Xanax, an individual’s internal biological processes can be slowed or compromised, including their heartbeat and respiration.

-Can an Overdose Cause Long-Term Problems?
+Can an Alprazolam Overdose Cause Long-Term Problems?

 When people breathe very slowly (or not at all), delicate cells inside the brain are damaged.
-While treatment can restore normal breathing rates, the damage left behind can linger.
+While treatment can restore normal breathing rates, the brain damage left behind can linger.

 Xanax overdoses can be life-threatening, especially if the dose someone took has been contaminated with another substance like fentanyl.
 If you think someone is experiencing an overdose, your quick action could save a life.